 Also, a battery minder would be more desirable if the battery you are keeping charged is expensive.
 If you have something with an expensive battery, then it is worth it to take the extra effort to keep that battery running and charging properly, so you don’t have to replace it all the time.

-So, to recap battery tenders and battery minders are similar.
+So, to recap battery maintainer and battery minders are similar.
 They both offer float chargers which means you can leave them hooked up as long as you want.

-For most people, though they aren’t leaving their battery hooked up long enough to get the benefit from this, so battery tenders do the job just fine of keeping the battery charged.
+For most people, though they aren’t leaving their battery hooked up long enough to get the benefit from this, so battery maintainers do the job just fine of keeping the battery charged.

 There may be times where you aren’t going to drive your vehicle for awhile, and if that is the case, then the battery might go dead.